-Too much Celery in your Guinea Pigs diet may cause diarrhea so monitor when giving your Guinea pig celery for the first time, checking that the stools are solid and how your Guinea Pig reacts a new food.
-If the stools are not affected stick to twice a week, the celery is low in fibre so can make their stools loose.
+Too much Celery in your Guinea Pigs’ diet may cause diarrhea so monitor when giving your pet celery for the first time, checking that the stools are solid and how your Guinea Pig reacts to a new food.
+If the stools are not affected stick to twice a week, the celery is low in fiber so can make their stools loose.

 Is Celery good for my Guinea Pig?

 Celery is very good for Guinea Pigs and so rich in vitamins and nutrients.

 Celery is rich in Beta Carotene and vitamin A essential to maintaining healthy vision and eyes.
 Guinea Pigs tend to suffer from degenerative eyesight so serving fruit or veg containing Vitamin A helps slow down this process and also helps to maintain healthy vision at the same time.

 Celery is also a great anti-inflammatory.
 Celery is rich in anti-inflammatory compounds which help prevent information of your Guinea Pigs organs, cells, and blood vessels.

 Another benefit of celery is that it contains antioxidants and vitamins all helping fight against diseases.
 Celery actually contains 22 different compounds that can prevent so many diseases and strengthen the immune system to ensure your Guinea Pig has a long and healthy life.

 So, celery is definitely an excellent treat and snack for your Guinea Pig to enjoy.

 When considering if Guinea pigs can eat celery, it is important to understand the nutritional information.

 Celery is an easy carb-free green vegetable rich in antioxidants.